Illustration of a skinny guy eating carbs to build muscle. A giant muscular barbarian is taking his fruits. Illustrated by Shane Duquette.

 • Strength training: The National Strength & Conditioning Association recommends getting 45–65% of our calories from carbohydrates to help us gain muscle mass and strength.

 • Sports performance: The Journal of the International Society of Sports Nutrition recommends eating enough protein to build muscle, enough fat to absorb vitamins and regulate our hormones, and then getting the rest of our calories from carbohydrates.
-Usually, that works out to getting around 20–30% of our calories from protein, 20–30% from fat, and 50–60% from carbs.
+Usually, that’s around 20–30% of our calories from protein, 20–30% from fat, and 50–60% from carbs.

 How Many Carbs to Eat Per Day